 Delivery Point Management

-• Whether to STOP plant being stored at the access
+• Plant being stored at the access.

 Ellipse (Network Rail’s asset register) shall be used to better understand access points combined with site visits.

-NB.When visiting site and it is clear data provided isn’t up to date, please use the template below, and forward suggested amendments to your local Network Rail representative to validate and arrange for Ellipse records to be updated at local level.
+NB.
+Please complete the template below where the data provided is not up to date and hand this to your local Network Rail representative to validate and arrange for Ellipse records to be updated at local level.

 When you open the saved PDF there will be no access points showing.
 To display the layers click the plus sign next to the layers folder, and this will show the two access point layers you can turn on:-